 The Company is an exploration and development company working on mineral properties it has staked or acquired, in Nevada and Utah.
-Apart from the Hasbrouck Project where a pre-feasibility study and a declaration of reserves was completed in November 2015, the Company has not yet determined whether its other mineral properties contain any economically recoverable ore reserves.
+Apart from the Hasbrouck Project, where an updated pre-feasibility study and declaration of reserves was completed in September 2016, the Company has not yet determined whether its other mineral properties contain any economically recoverable ore reserves.
 The Company defers all acquisition, exploration and development costs related to the properties on which it is conducting exploration.
 The recoverability of these amounts is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary permitting and financing to complete the development of the interests, and future profitable production, or alternatively, upon the Company's ability to dispose of its interests on a profitable basis.

 These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern, which assume that the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-Since inception to June 30, 2016, the Company has incurred cumulative losses of \$24 million, which may cast significant doubt regarding the Company's ability to continue as a going concern.
+Since inception to September 30, 2016, the Company has incurred cumulative losses of approximately \$24 million, which may cast significant doubt regarding the Company's ability to continue as a going concern.
 Should the Company be unable to realize its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts on the statements of financial position.
-The Company is engaged in discussions with shareholders and prospective investors for the purpose of obtaining additional equity or debt to finance the operations of the Company and anticipates that external financing will be in place prior to the end of 2016.
-However, there is no certainty that such funds will be available at terms acceptable to the Company.
-These material uncertainties cast significant doubt upon the Company's ability to continue as a going concern.
+The Company completed a \$1.65 million equity financing after period end, (see Subsequent Events for further details).
+There is no certainty that such funds will be sufficient to maintain operations of the Company for one year and these material uncertainties could cast doubt upon the Company's ability to continue as a going concern.